Build the best graph visualization user experience

 Here we’re removing family members based on their connectedness, to steadily reveal the core components of the network

-To see adaptive layouts in action, try our new mafia demo, or take a look at our recent blog post.
+To see adaptive layouts in action, try our new mafia demo.

 Make waves with curved links